misterblack1/zenith_zt1/README.md

 Also, on the underside of the main board on Sark's ZT-11 is a board providing the CPU with a new clock source.
 The frequency appears to be higher than the original ZT-1, perhaps to offer different baud rates, although there appear to be no baud rate settings on the setup screen.

+## Service manual

+Big Al has provided the service manual for the ZT-1.
+Unfortunately it did not include the full schematic, as this appears to have been lost.
+There is still a lot of useful information in the manual.

 ## ZT-1/ZT-10/ZT-11 PSU

 Beware of two tanatalum caps on the main PCB that can short, which will damage the external PSU.